akhudek/om-async-error/README.md

 7. Hit the dump state button several times.
 8. The console randomly flips between showing the correct state and the previous state.

-A possible secondary issue that I discovered while writing this is that if you pass a new channel directly into the opts one line 48, rather than the channel created in the state, then as soon as you start typing into the text box, the channel silently breaks.

 ## License

 Copyright © 2014 FIXME